YunjiaXi/Multi-Level-Interaction-Reranking/README.md

 python run_mir.py
 ```

 Model parameters can be set by using a config file, and specify its file path at `--setting_path`, e.g., `python run_ranker.py --setting_path config`.
-The config files for the different models can be found in `example/config`.
+The config files for the different models can be found in `config/ad/` and `config/prm/`.
 Moreover, model parameters can also be directly set from the command line.
 The supported parameters are listed as follows.

 #### Parameters of `run_init_ranker.py`